 Craig Martin, Ph.D., is Professor of Religious Studies at St. Thomas Aquinas College and writes on discourse analysis and ideology critique.
-His recent works include Capitalizing Religion: Ideology and the Opiate of the Bourgeoisie (Bloomsbury Academic, 2014), A Critical Introduction to the Study of Religion, Second Edition (Routledge, 2017).
-He also edits a book series titled Critiquing Religion: Discourse, Culture, Power with Bloomsbury Academic.
+His research and teaching focus on theoretical questions in the academic study of religion, typically related to discourse, ideology, and power.
+Some of my books include Masking Hegemony: A Genealogy of Liberalism, Religion, and the Private Sphere (Routledge 2010); Capitalizing Religion: Ideology and the Opiate of the Bourgeoisie (Bloomsbury Academic, 2014); A Critical Introduction to the Study of Religion, Second Edition (Routledge, 2017); and Discourse and Ideology: A Critique of the Study of Culture (Bloomsbury Academic 2021).
+He currently edits a book series with Bloomsbury titled Critiquing Religion: Discourse, Culture, Power.

 Identity or Identification?
 In this second podcast for Identities?
 Week, the Culture on the Edge group address the issue of religious identity.
 Is our identity – cultural, religious or other – something which causes us to act, or something which we choose to mobilise in certain circumstances?
 And what part do scholars have in reifying these discourses?